Marianne Thornton

+Life

 Marianne Thornton was the eldest of nine children of the philanthropist, economist and abolitionist Henry Thornton (1760–1815) and his wife Marianne Sykes (1765–1815).
 Her father, MP for Southwark, was, with William Wilberforce, a member of the Clapham Sect, an influential evangelical group within the Church of England dedicated to social reform.
 The Clapham Saints, as they were called, shared common political and social views concerning the liberation of slaves, the abolition of the slave trade and the reform of the penal system, amongst other humanitarian issues.

-After the early death of both parents in 1815, she and her siblings were brought up by a family friend, the politician Sir Robert Inglis.
+After the early death of both parents in 1815, Marianne and her siblings were brought up by a family friend, the politician Sir Robert Inglis.
 She spent most of her life in Clapham, Her social circle included Hannah More.

+Family

 Marianne Thornton was the paternal great-aunt of the novelist E. M. Forster, to whom she bequeathed the sum of £8,000 (the equivalent of about £990,000 in 2017) as a legacy in trust.
 Forster published a detailed biography of her in 1956, bringing her life to national attention.

 Her parents became characters in the 2006 biographical film Amazing Grace.
 The title refers to the famous poem and song written by the reformed slave trader and founder of Clapham Saints, John Newton.